google-parfait/tensorflow-federated/docs/api_docs/python/tff/utils/IterativeProcess.md

 produces the next state.

-The first argument of should always be the current state (originally produced by `tff.IterativeProcess.initialize`), and the return value is the updated state.
+The first argument of should always be the current state (originally produced by `tff.IterativeProcess.initialize`), and the first (or only) returned value is the updated state.

 #### Returns: